pantheon-systems/documentation/source/content/guides/autopilot/08-autopilot-faq.md

 ## What versions of Drush are supported by Autopilot?

 The version(s) of Drush that are supported by Autopilot for sites:
-- **Up to (not including) the latest version of Drupal**: Drush 8
+- **Up to (not including) Drupal 9**: Drush 8
-- **Drupal (Latest Version) with Integrated Composer**: Any; Autopilot will use Composer instead of Drush.
+- **Drupal 9 with Integrated Composer**: Any; Autopilot will use Composer instead of Drush.
-- **Drupal (Latest Version) without Integrated Composer**: Drush is not supported.
-The Latest Version of Drupal requires Drush 10 or higher, but Autopilot is not compatible with Drush 10.
+- **Drupal 9 without Integrated Composer**: Drush is not supported.
+Drupal 9 requires Drush 10 or higher, but Autopilot is not compatible with Drush 10.

 Autopilot only supports Drush 8 for all sites up to the latest version of Drupal.